MooersLab/MooersLab/README.md

 #### Snippet libraries for direct use in Jupyter

-There are multiple extensions for Jupyter that support the use of snippets.
+Multiple extensions for Jupyter support the use of snippets.
-However, the support does not include tab stops nor tab triggers, two common features of snippet support in modern text editors.
+However, the support does not include tab stops nor tab triggers, two standard features of snippet support in modern text editors.
 The libraries with `plus` at the end of their name have a second copy of the code in a comment.
-This copy is marked with the sites of the tab stops where you might want to change the paramter value from its default value.
+This copy is marked with the sites of the tab stops where you might want to change the parameter value from its default value.

 ##### Classics Notebook
 PyMOL Python snippets for use in the Classic Jupyter Notebook with the `snippets_menu` notebook extension.